Introduction to Cassandra Monitoring

 Caches For Tables

 Cassandra uses quite some cache, and those are configurable.
-The cache metrics are useful to track effective use of a particular cache.
+The cache metrics are useful to track the effective use of a particular cache.
 A good example is the use of row cache for frequently accessed rows in a table.
-If caching hot data in row cache improves the cache hits, it is a successful use of the row cache.
+If caching hot data in a row cache improves the cache hits, it is a successful use of the row cache.

 Streaming is used while booting up new nodes, repair operations, and during some other cluster operations.
 Streaming operations can move many data across a cluster and hence consume network bandwidth.
 The streaming metrics are useful for monitoring node activities and repairs when planned.
 The streaming rate can be controlled if required to spare the bandwidth for operations.

 Hints are a part of the anti-entropy mechanism, and those try to protect nodes from data loss when those are offline.
 Hints are stored and transferred, so metrics related to these attributes and delivery success, failure, delays, and timeouts are exposed.